pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/New SOP (JIRA)/OOW (Non-US) JIRA.md

 -  **Product:** Select the product accordingly.

+- Serial Number: Fill in the product's serial number.

 -  **Invoice Amount:** Select the correct OOW price for the defective items.

 -  **Invoice Address:** Fill in invoice address